top of page

 Timeline: 4 years

-We used a Research Through Design methodology, conducting two phases: the first focused on defining key frameworks (engagement, emotional investment, friction points, controlled exposure) and the second analyzed case studies and prototypes.
-These insights informed a new Discursive Topic Integration Framework.
+Using a Research Through Design approach, we conducted two phases: the first defined key frameworks (engagement, emotional investment, friction points, controlled exposure); the second analyzed case studies and prototypes.
+These insights shaped a new Discursive Topic Integration Framework.

-The framework offers actionable design strategies on how to present complex topics in games, focusing on emotional anchors and timing for player engagement.
-This tool helps designers create games that build capacity, resilience, and emotional intelligence in players.
+The framework provides actionable strategies for presenting complex topics in games, with a focus on emotional anchors and the timing of engagement.
+It helps designers create experiences that foster capacity, resilience, and emotional intelligence in players.

 RESEARCH CONTRIBUTIONS